awesto/django-shop/docs/reference/order.rst

 We have to perform this operation a second time for the page named "Thanks for Your Order".
 The context menus for copying and pasting may be helpful here.

-Note the the page "My Orders" handles two views: By invoking it as a normal CMS page, it renders a list of all orders the currently logged in customer has purchased at this shop:
+Note that the page "My Orders" handles two views: By invoking it as a normal CMS page, it renders a list of all orders the currently logged in customer has purchased at this shop:

 |order-list-view|